 While aphids are a pain to deal with, they’re generally not too difficult to remove.
 I once had a lot of aphids on my Kaffir lime tree and found that a jet of water was all that was needed to knock them off of the leaves and prevent them from coming back.

-If you do use the water method, make sure the jet isn’t too strong as it can damage the leaves.
+If you do use water to wash the aphids off, make sure the jet isn’t too strong as it can damage the leaves.
 For me, I simply fit my thumb over the nozzle and found it was enough pressure to dislodge the aphids without damaging the leaves.

-If that doesn’t work, you can try spraying them with neem oil to render them immobile (and die off), or use ladybugs in your garden.
+If that doesn’t work, spray them with neem oil to render them immobile (and die off), or use ladybugs in your garden.
 You can find both neem oil and ladybugs in most gardening stores or nurseries.

-Additionally, some companion plants such as nasturtiums can help keep aphids away from your plants.
+Additionally, some companion plants such as nasturtium keep aphids away from your plants.
 I recently wrote a post on the best companion plants for cherry trees, so check it out if you’d like.

 More Tips to Care for Cherry Trees

 - Cherry tree’s soil should be well-draining but stay moist for at least a couple of days.
-If your cherry tree’s soil has poor drainage (common with clay soils), then consider elevating it on a mound or raised bed to let gravity assist with the drainage.
-Additionally, amend the soil with sand and compost to help break up the larger clumps.
+If your cherry tree’s soil has poor drainage (common with clay soils), then consider elevating it to a mound or raised bed to let gravity assist with the drainage.
+Additionally, amend the soil with compost and sand to break up the larger clumps.

 - Cherry trees grow in USDA hardiness zones 5-7.
 Generally, sour cherry tree varieties are hardier than sweet varieties.
-You can help cool cherry trees by keeping their soil mulched and moist, and by providing shade during the hot afternoon sun.
-To help keep cherry trees warm, plant in a southern-facing direction to maximum sunlight.
+You can keep cherry trees cool by mulching their soil, providing sufficient water, and creating shade during the afternoon sun.
+On the other hand, keep cherry trees warm by planting in a south-facing direction to maximum sunlight (if you live in the southern hemisphere, this is north).
 You can also plant it along a south-facing wall to have some heat and sunlight reflected onto the plant.